veertuinc/anka-docs/plugins-and-integrations/controller-+-registry/teamcity.md

 1. [Download the latest plugin zip.](https://veertu.com/downloads/ankabuild-tc-latest/).
 2. Upload it to your Teamcity.
 3. Edit your project and under Cloud Profiles add a new Profile.
-For Cloud type, choose Anka Build Cloud and specify the URL for your Controller and the Server URL (if it differs from the default).
+For Cloud type, choose Anka Build Cloud and specify the URL for your Controller and the Server URL.
+The Server URL may look populated, but it will not work unless you manually type it.
 4. Choose the template you created for Teamcity and specify any other required fields.
 {{< hint warn >}}
 Be sure to set **Agent Path** to the agent root directory, not a folder inside of it like bin, etc.